Find Affordable College Courses

 86% Racial-Ethnic Minorities*

 York College is the 16th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Roughly 7,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 209 people received their bachelor's degree in health studies from York.
-Around 86% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+During the most recent year for which we have data, 209 people received their bachelor's degree in health studies from York.
+About 83% of this group were women, and 86% were students from an underrepresented racial-ethnic group.

 #17